 4.1.
-Research on reproductive biology and early life history of yellowfin early life history of yellowfin (Margulies et al. 2016).
+Research on reproductive biology and early life history of yellowfin life history of yellowfin (Margulies et al. 2016).
 The objective of the research is to develop a more complete understanding of daily mortality processes occurring during pre-recruit life stages (larval and early-juvenile stages) and how mortality is influenced by key environmental and biological factors.
 The ultimate goal of our experimental program on yellowfin early life history is the contribution of new insights into recruitment variability.
 The ability to forecast yellowfin recruitment, prior to the age at entry to the fishery (6 months), would be a powerful stock assessment tool.

-From 1996 to present, the IATTC has conducted research on the reproductive biology in captivity and
+From 1996 to present, the IATTC has conducted research on the reproductive biology in captivity and early

 Yellowfin research at the Achotines Laboratory has focused on important aspects of adult growth, spawning dynamics, genetics of spawning fish, early life stage development, growth dynamics of larvae and early-juveniles (in the laboratory and in situ), and the effects of important physical factors on prerecruit survival and growth.
 The results of this research are summarized in a series of publications listed on the IATTC website.
-Funding to support the research and infrastructure improvements required to conduct yellowfin research at the Achotines Laboratory has been provided by the IATTC, the Overseas Fishery Cooperation Foundation (OFCF) of Japan, the Japan International Cooperation Agency (JICA), and the Japan Science and Technology Agency (JST).
+Funding to support the research and infrastructure improvements required to conduct yellowfin research at the Achotines Laboratory has been provided by the IATTC, the Overseas Fishery Cooperation Foundation (OFCF) of Japan, the Japan International Cooperation Agency (JICA), the Japan Science and Technology Agency (JST), the European Union, the International Seafood Sustainability Foundation (ISSF), and the U.S. National Oceanic and Atmospheric Administration (NOAA).